-Within the sunshine coast, the high ecosystem service areas tend to occur away from urban centres on the coast and hinterland and also away from the cleared Maleny Plateau and riverine flats of the upper Mary River.
-These areas of high ecosystem service which are strongly correlated with wetlands and uncleared areas of natural bushland provide a supporting buffer of resilience to the adjacent agricultural and urban areas.
+Within the Sunshine Coast, the high ecosystem service areas tend to occur away from coastal and hinterland urban centres and also away from the cleared Maleny Plateau and riverine flats of the upper Mary River.
+These areas of high ecosystem service which are strongly correlated with wetlands and un- cleared areas of natural bushland provide a supporting buffer of resilience to the adjacent agricultural and urban areas.

-Ecosystem services provided by Councils Environmental reserves include:
+Ecosystem services provided by council's Environmental Reserves include:

-- pollination functions from the diversity of flowering plants supporting insect life-essential to small and large scale fruit and vegetable farming that occurs throughout the area; - vegetated watersheds protecting water quality downstream and generating water re-charge areas; - Local climate regulation buffering against extreme variations in temperature and rainfall; - Supporting habitats which are breeding grounds and refugia for plants and animals; and maintaining "biodiversity banks" and associated resources used in medical research, the horticultural industry and native fauna protection and promotion.
+- pollination functions from the diversity of flowering plants supporting insect life-essential to small and large- scale fruit and vegetable farming that occurs throughout the area - vegetated watersheds protecting water quality downstream and generating water re-charge areas - local climate regulation buffering against extreme variations in temperature and rainfall supporting habitats which are breeding grounds and refugia for plants and animals; and maintaining biodiversity banks and associated resources used in medical research, the horticultural industry and native fauna protection and promotion.

-Bushland areas in the Sunshine Coast have been identified in the "2014 update of SEQ NRM Plan: Sunshine Coast" as a key natural asset providing the following benefits (ecosystem services) to the community 12.
+Bushland areas in the Sunshine Coast have been identified in the 2014 Update of SEQ Natural Resources Management (SEQ NRM) Plan: Sunshine Coast as a key natural asset providing the following benefits (ecosystem services) to the community12: